diego-ponce/resume/README.md

 1. I prefer a rather bare resume, much closer to out-of-the-box Rmarkdown file
 1. Both the `chrome_print` method and the 'using the browser' to PDF functionality converted my links to raw markdown `[friendly link](https://www.url.com)`.
 From the pagedown documentation, this is a feature not a bug since someone printing the PDF would need the fully qualified url to find the resource.
 In my case, I imagined those viewing my resume would be viewing it on a computer, so I wanted the links to be clickable.
 In the case in which they printed the resume, the links would likely provide enough information for my readers to find the correct pages.

 Enter `wkhtmltopdf`!
-With a simple `$ wkhtmltopdf [OPTIONS] <resume_filename>.html <resume_filename>.pdf` I had a resume which used Rmarkdowns CSS, and retained clickable links.
+With a simple `$ wkhtmltopdf [OPTIONS] <resume_filename>.html <resume_filename>.pdf` I had a resume which used Rmarkdown's CSS, and retained clickable links.

 To increase efficiency, I added a custom `knit` function to the Rmarkdown front matter YAML so that the `wkhtmltopdf` call was made when I knit the file.

-Code for making the resume feed from a csv and generate formatted markdown is largely based off this extremely helpful blog on [building a data-driven cv with R](https://livefreeordichotomize.com/2019/09/04/building_a_data_driven_cv_with_r/)
+Code for making the resume feed from a csv and generate formatted markdown is largely based off this extremely helpful blog on [building a data-driven cv with R](https://livefreeordichotomize.com/2019/09/04/building_a_data_driven_cv_with_r/).
+If you want a pure R solution to the links and avoid the dependency on wkhtmltopdf, there is a great section on context aware output.